traefik-workshops/traefik-nginx-provider-migration/README.md

 # Test the backend is reachable again through Traefik
 curl -k http://whoami.docker.localhost -L -u "user:password" --location-trusted
 ```

+> **🔄 Seamless Migration**: The backend is now accessible again!
+Traefik automatically discovered and processed the existing NGINX ingress resources **without any modifications**.
+This demonstrates zero-downtime migration from NGINX to Traefik.
 ## Repository Structure

 ```